kawamurakazushi/.com/posts/20190118-setting-up-elm-with-parcel/index.md

 ## Code

 The first file you create will be _src/index.html_.
-This will the entry point of the application, and parcel will be responsible for resolving any dependencies that is contained in this file.
+This will be the entry point of the application, and parcel will be responsible for resolving any dependencies that is contained in this file.

 ```html
 <!DOCTYPE html>